WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 `Ask the user for first name.
 Then ask for last name, and finally the Employee ID.`

-In this case, the AI Agent might ask all together, with a single question, because it is not assumed that it has to wait for an answer before asking the next question.
+In this case, the AI Agent might ask all together with a single question, because it is not assumed that it has to wait for an answer before asking the next question.

 #### Improved Prompt: